 In order to best prepare our teacher candidates for the field, our department has been partnering with our clinical educators (host teachers, student teacher supervisors, administrators, etc.) to provide our students with clinically rich experiences.
-Together we are preparing our teacher candidates.
-Whether it is observation hours or student teaching, both Roberts faculty and clinical educators are equally contributing to our students’ clinical preparation.
+We are preparing our teacher candidates for future employment in collaboration with our partners.
+Whether it is field experience hours or student teaching, both Roberts faculty and clinical educators are equally contributing to our students’ clinical preparation.

 Given that there are so many involved in our teacher candidates’ experiences, this website has been created as a resource.
 Here you will find information that pertains to any clinical experience.
 Faculty, clinical educators, student teaching supervisors, and teacher candidates alike can use these resources to navigate clinical experiences.

-When lesson planning, our teacher candidates use the Roberts/edTPA lesson plan template.
-This template is framed around Backward Design, as well as the expectations for edTPA.
+When lesson planning, our teacher candidates use the Roberts/UbD lesson plan template.
+This template is framed around Backward Design/Understanding by Design.
 Teacher candidates who regularly use this template plan instruction that is cohesive and aligned.
-In addition, teacher candidates who regularly use this template are well prepared for the demands of edTPA.
 It is important that all involved fully understand what the lesson plan template entails.
-Below you can find a video that clearly details all that is involved in completing the lesson plan template.

 When unit planning, our teacher candidates use the Roberts unit plan template.
 This template mirrors the type of curricular materials used in local districts today.
 The template helps teacher candidates understand how to plan for a larger chunk of time, while still focusing on a specific set of standards and meaningful ways to assess student learning.